cashubtc/nuts/exchange.md

 of entries in declared order.
 Each `entry_canonical` is the entry serialized with the [RFC 8785][rfc8785] JSON Canonicalization Scheme (JCS): UTF-8, object keys in lexicographic order, minimal number serialization, no insignificant whitespace.
-The length prefix is a 4-byte little-endian unsigned integer (output lists are not capped at 255):
+The length prefix is a 4-byte little-endian unsigned integer recording the **entry count** (not byte length; output lists are not capped at 255):

 ```
 recv_canonical = uint32_le(len) || entry[0]_canonical || ... || entry[n-1]_canonical